 Timothy H. Chen, MD

-Dr. Chen is medical director of the Stereotactic Radiosurgery Program and a staff radiation oncologist in the Radiation Oncology Department at the Capital Health Center for Oncology.
+Dr. Timothy Chen is medical director of Stereotactic Radiosurgery at Capital Health.
 He is also president of the Board of Advisory of the American Cancer Society – Eastern Division.

 Prior to joining Capital Health, Dr. Chen was an attending radiation oncologist at Saint Claire’s Health System at its Denville and Dover campuses, vice chairperson of the Department of Radiation Oncology at Morristown Memorial Hospital and an attending radiation oncologist at North Shore/LIJ University Hospital in Manhasset, Long Island, NY.
 He earned his medical degree from Universidad Tecnologica De Santiago College of Medicine in Santo Domingo, Dominican Republic.
 He started his residency training at the Department of Radiation Oncology at the State University of New York (SUNY) Science Center at Syracuse and completed his residency at the Department of Radiation Oncology at The New York Hospital Cornell Medical Center where he was elected chief resident in his senior year.
 He also was a visiting fellow in Pediatric Radiation Oncology at the Joint Center for Radiation Therapy at Harvard Medical College.